 3. Cultural Differences

-What makes this one of the major disadvantages of international trade is that cultural differences, many times, are never documented.
-They are the unwritten rules of commerce in the country that are hard to uncover and can be even more difficult to solve.
+One of the major disadvantages of international trade is that, many times, cultural differences are never documented.
+There are unwritten rules of commerce in the country that are hard to uncover and can be even more difficult to solve.

 For example, the word "yes," in Western cultures typically means agreement.
 In some Eastern cultures however, it can mean that the person understands what you are saying, but does not necessarily agree.